-Dr. Emma Armstrong-Carter leads the Caregiving Youth Development and Policy Lab and is an Assistant Professor at Tufts University in the Eliot-Pearson Department of Child Study and Human Development.
+Dr. Emma Armstrong-Carter leads the Caregiving Youth Development and Policy Lab at Tufts University and is an Assistant Professor in the Eliot-Pearson Department of Child Study and Human Development at Tufts.
 She is a developmental psychologist with interdisciplinary training in educational policy and data science.
 She earned her Ph.D from Stanford University, where she was also a fellow in the Stanford Data Science Initiative and Center for Education Policy Analysis.
 She completed postdoctoral training at the University of California, Berkeley and the University of North Carolina at Chapel Hill, funded by the National Science Foundation.
 She researches children’s and adolescents’ experiences caregiving for family — and how these experiences relate to their wellbeing and educational opportunities.
 See her CV here.

 Undergraduate Research Assistants: